DavidT3/DAXA/paper/paper.md

 # Existing software packages

-There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), without which it would have been much more difficult to create [Daxa]{.smallcaps}.
+There are no direct analogues to our module, though we must acknowledge the many pieces of software (and data archives), that greatly helped the development of [Daxa]{.smallcaps}.
 Data access is made possible primarily by the HEASARC data archive, though the Astroquery [@astroquery] package is also used.
 HEASARC provides an online interface to query their data archive, which has similar functionality to some of the filtering methods of mission classes in [Daxa]{.smallcaps} (though we provide slightly more functionality in